MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-group-licenses.md

 ### Duplicate proxy address

-If you use Exchange Online, some users in your organization might have the same proxy address value.
+**Issue:** If you use Exchange Online, some users in your organization might have the same proxy address value.
 When group-based licensing tries to assign a license to such a user, it fails and displays a **Proxy address violation** issue.

-To view more details about this message, select the user’s check box, then select **View error details**.
+**Resolution:** To view more details about this message, select the user’s check box, then select **View error details**.
 For more information, see [Proxy address conflict when adding an email address in Exchange Online](/exchange/troubleshoot/email-alias/proxy-address-being-used).

 ### User usage location not specified

-Some Microsoft services aren't available in all locations because of local laws and regulations.
+**Issue:** Some Microsoft services aren't available in all locations because of local laws and regulations.
 Before you can assign licenses to a group, each user must have the Location property specified.

-To update the user location, use the following steps.
+**Resolution:** Update the user's location.

 1. On the **Actions needed** tab, select the user’s check box, then select **Edit user**.
 2. In the user details panel, select a location from the **Select location** drop-down list.